Pound falls sharply as Brexit descends into chaos

-The British pound dropped sharply on Thursday after a key UK government minister resigned, plunging the Brexit process into deep uncertainty and hiking the risk of a chaotic rupture with the European Union.
+The British pound dropped sharply on Thursday after two key UK government ministers resigned, plunging the Brexit process into deep uncertainty and hiking the risk of a chaotic rupture with the European Union.

 Brexit Secretary Dominic Raab said in a statement on Thursday that he "cannot in good conscience support the terms proposed for our deal" to leave the European Union.
 He is the second Brexit Secretary to resign this year.

-The pound fell 1.6% against the dollar to below $1.28 following the resignation.
+The pound fell 1.8% against the dollar to below $1.28 following the resignations.
 It was trading flat earlier.

 She also warned that the alternatives to her plan were leaving the European Union without a deal, or Brexit not happening at all.